harryw1/public-presence/DEPLOYMENT.md

 # Deployment Guide for Raspberry Pi

-This guide provides step-by-step instructions for deploying Public Presence to a Raspberry Pi running nginx.
+This guide provides step-by-step instructions for deploying publicpresence.org to a Raspberry Pi running nginx.

 ## Prerequisites Checklist